 General approach

-We conducted a systematic review and meta-analysis to test the generality of the ‘greater male variability’ hypothesis across the animal kingdom.
-Comparisons of shared behavioural traits often provide conflicting evidence for greater male variability; therefore we chose to focus on animal personality as a way to compare shared behaviours that are likely very similar, and measured in similar ways, across many different animal species.
+We conducted a systematic review and meta-analysis to test the generality of the ‘greater male variability’ hypothesis across the animal kingdom (excluding humans).
+Comparisons of shared behavioural traits often provide conflicting evidence for greater male variability; therefore we chose to focus on animal personality as a way to compare shared behaviours that are likely very similar, and measured in similar ways, across many different non-human animal species.
 For this synthesis, we extracted the raw means and error for personality and personality-like behaviours for both males and females from the primary literature (see Figure 1).
 Recently, there has been a push for stricter definitions of personalities in animal behaviour studies (Dingemanse & Wright, 2020).
-By definition, personality traits are repeatable (Sih, Bell, & Johnson, 2004), but very few of the available studies reported repeatability, or cited previous work that has documented repeatability of the behavioural measure used to quantify personality.
+By definition, personality traits are repeatable (Sih, Bell, & Johnson, 2004), but very few of the available studies reported repeatability, nor cited previous work that has documented repeatability of the behavioural measure used to quantify personality.
 As such, many earlier studies of personality-like animal behaviours do not necessarily meet these criteria.
 To ensure sufficient sample sizes, we therefore included behaviours that are commonly described as indices of animal personality, and also where the authors interpreted behaviours as ‘personalities’ (Sih et al., 2004; Réale et al., 2007).
 While including studies that did not explicitly measure the repeatability of personality and personality-like behaviours could introduce potential problems with our interpretation, we decided to include these studies as they allowed us to make much broader comparisons about the ‘greater male variability’ hypothesis in shared behaviours in general.

 Literature search and data collection